 Advice for Employers

 As an employer, you have a duty to ensure that employees are treated fairly and are not subjected to differential treatment or subsequently punished as a result of bringing forth a complaint regarding that treatment.
-Contact an Employment Lawyer today if you are unsure as to whether a matter was dealt with incorrectly or whether your workplaces policies on harassment and violence are being implemented and enforced properly.
+Contact an Employment Lawyer today if you are unsure as to whether a matter was dealt with incorrectly or whether your workplace policies on harassment and violence are being implemented and enforced properly.

 Advice for Unions